hazymorning/origami_weather/README.md

 <br>

 1. Download `origami-weather.js`, `origami-weather-editor.js`, `layout-presets.js` and `image-assets.js` from the latest release.
-2. Put all four in `config/www/`, in the same folder.
-The card loads the other three itself, so it breaks if they are missing or sitting somewhere else.
+2. Copy all four files into the same folder inside `config/www/`.
+The card loads the other three files on its own, so it will not work if one of them is missing or in a different folder.
-3. Go to **Settings** → **Dashboards** → **⋮** → **Resources**.
+3. In Home Assistant, go to **Settings**, then **Dashboards**, click the three dots in the top right corner and choose **Resources**.
-4. Add `/local/origami-weather.js` as a JavaScript Module.
-Only this one file gets registered as a resource.
+4. Add `/local/origami-weather.js` as a JavaScript module.
+You only need to add this one file.
-5. Hard-refresh your browser.
+5. Reload your browser with a hard refresh (Ctrl+F5 or Cmd+Shift+R).

 </details>